tavdog/SmartMatrix-ESP32/README.md

 ## Requires the [SmartMatrixServer](https://github.com/acvigue/SmartMatrixServer) to function.

 Before the project will compile, fill in `secrets.h.example` with your MQTT credentials and move the file to `secrets.h`

+## Tidbyt

+If you're compiling this for a Tidbyt device, uncomment the `#define TIDBYT` line in main.cpp